Topological Orders from Reflection Positive Frustration-free Hamiltonians: Reflection positivity

 \section{Reflection positivity}

 In this section, we set up reflection positivity and establish the connection to complete positivity.
-Historically, RP plays an essential role in the construction of quantum field theories from statistical models \cite{OS1973,OS1975,GlimmJaffe1987}.
+Historically, RP plays an essential role in the construction of quantum field theories from statistical models \cite{OScombined,GlimmJaffe1987}.
 For any observable $A$ localized in the upperhalf space, RP of the partition function means:

 where $\vartheta(A)$ is the observable obtained from $A$ by reflecting about the time-zero slice and taking complex conjugate.
-RP represents the notion of \emph{unitarity} of a Euclidean quantum field theory.
-After its debut in QFT, RP has found applications in the study of phase transitions in classical and quantum lattice models \cite{FSS1976infrared,FILS1978}.
-There, RP take the form
+RP represents the notion of \emph{unitarity} of an Euclidean quantum field theory.
+After its debut in constructive QFT, RP has found applications in the study of phase transitions in field theories, as well as in classical and quantum lattice models \cite{Glimm1975Phase,FSS1976infrared,FILS1978}.
+We refer the reader to \cite{Frohlich2023,Frohlich2024} for a historical review.
+Here, RP takes the form

 where $\Theta$ is the reflection about a spatial hyperplane, and $\langle \cdot\rangle_{\tau}$ denotes the thermal expectation at inverse temperature $\tau$.
 This will be the form of RP that we will use in this paper.